|

 industrialised society.
 Their travelling lifestyle has been restricted

 but more permanent camps cause controversy.
+Other

 travellers maintained their lifestyle, providing particular services